Gopi-04/bus-reservation/README.md

 [*]  [8]  [9]

 ENTER THE SEAT NUMBER TO BOOK : 1
-ENTER THE PASSENGER NAME : John Doe
+ENTER THE PASSENGER NAME : Gopi

 ---------------- Your Seat Has Been Locked ----------------